sg-nm/Evolutionary-Autoencoders/README.md

 Masanori Suganuma, Mete Ozay, and Takayuki Okatani, "Exploiting the Potential of Standard Convolutional Autoencoders for Image Restoration by Evolutionary Search," International Conference on Machine Learning (ICML), 2018. [[arXiv](https://arxiv.org/abs/1803.00370)]

+If you find this work useful in your research, please cite:

+@inproceedings{suganumaICML2018,
+  Author = {M. Suganuma and M. Ozay and T. Okatani}, Title = {Exploiting the Potential of Standard Convolutional Autoencoders for Image Restoration by Evolutionary Search}, Booktitle = {ICML},
+  Year = {2018}
+}

 Sample results on inpainting tasks: